A Framework for Bidirectional Decoding: Case Study in Morphological Inflection: Cross-entropy with Random Path (xH-Rand)

 \section{Cross-entropy with Random Path (xH-Rand)}

-The cross-entropy loss presented in Section \ref{sec:training} requires enumerating all $O(|\by|^2)$ prefix-suffix pairs.
+The cross-entropy loss presented in \S\ref{sec:training} requires enumerating all $O(|\by|^2)$ prefix-suffix pairs.
 Here, we propose an $O(|\by|)$ variant in which the join loss is averaged over a \textit{random} set of prefix-suffix pairs for each word.
 Specifically, the set $\mathcal{S}$ is defined such that there is only one $(i,j)$ pair for each $1\leq k \leq |\by|$ where $i+j=k$.
-Otherwise, this loss $\mathcal{L}_{xH\textrm{-}Rand}(\theta)$ is the same as the cross-entropy loss of Section \ref{sec:training}.
+Otherwise, this loss $\mathcal{L}_{xH\textrm{-}Rand}(\theta)$ is the same as the cross-entropy loss of \S\ref{sec:training}.
 Since this loss has an $O(|\by|)$ runtime, it has the same complexity as a standard unidirectional loss (assuming all local probabilities take constant time to compute).

-Table \ref{tab:randxhaccs} compares the accuracies of this model with the other bidirectional variants discussed in Section \ref{sec:results}.
-Reranking xH-Rand is slightly better than not reranking, and this performs well: its average accuracy is more than 0.8 percentage points higher than BL2 and it improves on 15/27 languages. xH-Rand is better than MML but not as good as xH.
+Table \ref{tab:randxhaccs} compares the accuracies of this model with the other bidirectional variants discussed in \S\ref{sec:results}.
+Reranking xH-Rand is slightly better than not reranking, and this performs well: its average accuracy is almost 1 percentage point higher than BL2 and it improves on 15/27 languages. xH-Rand is better than MML but not as good as xH.
 Nonetheless, its faster runtime and competitive performance makes this a useful method.